andrew/ultimate-awesome/README.md

 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
+- [Awesome-Efficient-CoT-Reasoning-Summary](https://github.com/zwxandy/Awesome-Efficient-CoT-Reasoning-Summary) - 🔥 How to efficiently and effectively compress the CoTs or directly generate concise CoTs during inference while maintaining the reasoning performance is an important topic!.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-covid19-resources](https://github.com/adamdriscoll/awesome-covid19-resources) - Awesome list of COVID19 resources.
 - [awesome-human-visual-attention](https://github.com/aimagelab/awesome-human-visual-attention) - This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.